bluerobotics/BlueOS/bootstrap/README.md

-Bootstrap is responsible for setting things up for the first run of Companion and applying updates.
+Bootstrap is responsible for setting things up for the first run of BlueOS and applying updates.

 To build the docker image: